PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

       https://jcenter.bintray.com/com/android/support/support-media-compat/26.0.2/support-media-compat-26.0.2.aar
 ```

-Simply open your `platforms/android/pspdfkit-cordova/YOURAPP-pspdfkit.gradle` file and change the version.
+Open your `platforms/android/pspdfkit-cordova/YOURAPP-pspdfkit.gradle` file and change the version.
 In this case changing `26.0.2` to `26.0.1` can already fix such issues because sometimes specific support library versions are not available anymore.

 ### PSPDFKit name not found in TypeScript app